 The Information We Collect About You

-We collect information about you directly from you , as well as automatically through your use of our Site.
+We collect information about you directly from you and others, as well as automatically through your use of our Sites.

 Information We Collect Automatically.
-We automatically collect the following information about your use of our Site through cookies, web beacons, pixels, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Site; and the referring URL, or the webpage that led you to our Site.
-We may combine this information with other information that we have collected about you, including, where applicable, your personal information Please see the section “Cookies and Other Tracking Mechanisms” below for more information.
+We automatically collect the following information about your use of our Sites through cookies, web beacons, pixels, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Sites; and the referring URL, or the webpage that led you to our Sites.
+We may combine this information with other information that we have collected about you, including, where applicable, your personal information.
+Please see the section “Cookies and Other Tracking Mechanisms” below for more information.

 How We Use Your Information

-To tailor the content and information that we may send or display to you, to offer location customization, and personalized help and instructions, and to otherwise personalize your experiences while using the Site.
+- To tailor the content and information that we may send or display to you, to offer location customization, and personalized help and instructions, and to otherwise personalize your experiences while using the Sites.

-For marketing and promotional purposes (which you may opt out of by following the instructions in the “Marketing Communications Choices” section).
+- For marketing and promotional purposes (which you may opt out of by following the instructions in the “Marketing Communications Choices” section).
 For example, we and third parties that we share your information with may use your information, such as your email address, to send you news and newsletters, special offers and promotions, or otherwise contact you about products, events, or information that we think may interest you.
-We also may use the information that we learn about you to assist us in advertising our services and events on third party websites.
+We also may use the information that we learn about you to assist us in advertising our Services and events on third party websites.

-To better understand how users access and use our Site, both on an aggregated and individualized basis, in order to improve our Site and services, respond to user desires and preferences, and for other research and analytical purposes.
+- To better understand how you access and use our Sites, both on an aggregated and individualized basis, in order to improve our Services, respond to your preferences, and for other research and analytical purposes.

 How We Share Your Information

 We may share your information, including personal information, with the following types of third parties for the following purposes:

-AFFL Site Users.
-Your name and any information that you post to our Site, including, without limitation, reviews, comments, text, photos, and videos will be available to, and searchable by, all users of the Services and the public at large.
+Other Users and the Public.
+Your information that you post to our publicly available Sites, such as your name, reviews, comments, photos, and videos will be available to, and searchable by, other users of the Services and the public at large.
 Use caution when posting any information to our Sites.

-Affiliates.
+Affiliates and Investors.
 We may disclose the information we collect from you to our affiliates or subsidiaries, or potential or actual investors; however, if we do so, their use and disclosure of your personal information will be subject to this Policy.

-Service Providers.
-We may disclose the information we collect from you to third party vendors, service providers, contractors or agents who perform functions on our behalf or help us provide, improve, and market the Services .
+Service Providers and Business Partners.
+We may disclose the information we collect from you to third party vendors, service providers, contractors, partners, or agents who perform functions on our behalf or help us provide, improve, and market the Services .
 For example, we may share your personal data with contracted league administrators, event co-sponsors, marketing and PR agencies, IT and security providers, email processors, payment processors.

-Third Parties.
-Although AFFL does not routinely share information with third parties, it may share your information with third parties for the third party’s own marketing purposes.
+Event co-sponsors and marketing partners may use your information for their own marketing purposes.
 If we jointly market products or services with third parties, we will share your information with those third parties, which also may choose to market to you for their own purposes (separate and apart from the joint marketing campaign).
 You may opt out of our marketing communications by following the instructions in the “Marketing Communications Choices” section.
 Such third parties’ use of your information shall be governed by the terms of their privacy policies.

 Cookies.
 Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
-Some cookies allow us to make it easier for you to navigate our Site, while others are used to enable a faster log-in process or to allow us to track your activities at our Site.
+Some cookies allow us to make it easier for you to navigate our Sites, while others are used to enable a faster log-in process or to allow us to track your activities at our Sites.
 There are two types of cookies: session and persistent cookies.